Home | Epistria Consent Preferences Back to Top Button

 I’m not running a traditional business.
 I don’t do hype, funnels, or scarcity countdowns.

-I study, I build, and I make the work available to whoever finds it useful—or unsettling—in venues such as GitHubSSRN, or my blog.
+I study, I build, and I make the work available to whoever finds it useful—or unsettling—in venues such as Zenodo, GitHubSSRN, or my blog.
+I'm @Identology on X (formerly Twitter) and there's Substack.
+You can find all my papers listed & linked in one place: ORCID.

-If that sounds like your kind of place, you’re welcome to look around.
+If this sounds like your kind of place, you’re welcome to look around.

 bottom of page